boneskull/core/README.md

 * `Controler`: A controller that does nothing at first, only respond to routes, you decide what it should return
 * `ControllerTemplate`: A controller that automatically render content inside the 'content' var in the template
 * `ControllerREST`: A regular controller that responds to REST commands (DELETE, PUT, POST, GET)
-* `ControllerRealtime`: A realtime controller that uses Socketstream to push updates to the browser using Websockets (when available)
+* `ControllerRealtime`: A realtime controller that uses Primus to push updates to the browser using Websockets (when available)
+* `ControllerAjax`: A controller that can respond to AJAX requests automatically

 as a string (core class), CamelCased.